Shipping Simplified: $7.95 Flat Rate or Free Over $69!

 This vinegar is taken from white wine and has a sweeter, more mellow taste.
 It’s tart, but doesn’t have the same bite as a white vinegar.
 It’s perfectly in the middle — not too sour, not too sweet.

 Because it has a lower acidity, though, you’ll see it often blended with another vinegar.
-However, a great example of a sauce without another vinegar mixed in is Bravado Spice Co.’s Ghost Pepper & Blueberry Hot Sauce.
+However, a great example of a sauce without another vinegar mixed in is Bravado Spice Co.’s Pineapple & Habanero.

 Bravado Spice Co.
-Ghost Pepper & Blueberry Hot Sauce
+Pineapple & Habanero Hot Sauce

 4. Rice Wine Vinegar